wely/DevCamp/HOL/node/01-developer-environment/README.md

 * `incidentcache...` - This is the Redis cache that we use from the application to make data access faster.
 The modern-cloud-apps hands on lab adds support to the application to be able to leverage the cache.

-* `incidentdb...` - This is the documentDB database that will hold the JSON incident documents stored by the application.
+* `incidentdb...` - This is the CosmosDB database that will hold the JSON incident documents stored by the application.

 * `incidentdiagstg...` - Storage account for storing diagnostics from the services in the resource group.